FatihSevbanUyanik/Material-Design-1/README.md

 # Material-Design-1
 An Application that illustrates various components of Material Design in Android App Development.
-This application contains fixed code so that many people can copy and use it in their own projects.
+This application contains fixed codes so that many people can copy and use it in their own projects.